Medical Assistant Specialty: Accepted Student Policies

 Accident & Liability Insurance

-All students will be required to purchase the "Professional Accident and Liability" insurance through EFSC for $26.50.
-This will be automatically added to the lab fees of one of your courses.
-This insurance is valid for 1 year from date of purchase.
+All accepted students in the Medical Assistant program are required to purchase the Allied Health Liability Insurance and also the Education/Training Student Accident Insurance through EFSC.
+This will be automatically added to the lab fees of one of your courses and this insurance is valid for 12 months from the date of purchase.

 EFSC is a SACS-accredited institution.
 Students who complete all the educational components of the program will apply to take the RMA (Registered Medical Assistant) certification through the AMT, American Medical Technologists.